evakathie/ux-portfolio/projects/jobindex-log-analysis.md

 <h4>RQ4: Seasonality Patterns</h4>

 <p>In our fourth research question, we examined the impact of seasonality on recruitment across industries.
 We observed different patterns on how the seasonality impacts the performed search sessions.
 While some industries showed a more stable amount of search sessions throughout the year with only smaller peaks or lows, others had considerably high amounts of differences between the months.
 One common pattern was also an increase in performed search sessions towards the end of the year.
-This indicates, that the industry for which a search is performed, aects the search behaviour of the recruiters regarding seasonality.</p>
+This indicates, that the industry for which a search is performed, affects the search behavior of the recruiters regarding seasonality.</p>

 <img :src="'/images/jobindex-log-analysis/research-question-4.png'" alt="">

 <h4>RQ5: Contacted Candidates & Response Rates</h4>

 <p>The last research question examined how the industry affects the number of candidates that a recruiter contacts per job as well as the responses of the candidates.
 We observed differences between the industries in the number of contacted candidates as well as in whether or not a contacted candidate responded to the recruiters’ inquiry.
 Additionally, differences could be seen in whether the candidates responded positively or negatively to the recruiter.
 The results show that there might be differences in how many relevant candidates the recruiters are able to find depending on the industry.
-Moreover, the industry seems to affect if a candidate responds at all and
+Moreover, the industry seems to affect whether a candidate responds at all and
 whether the answer given is positive or negative.</p>

 <h4>Industry-specific results</h4>

 <p>We found many different patterns for specific industries across the five research questions.
 To mention all of them in this project description would be too much, therefore I will give only one example:</p>

 <p><em><strong>Pharmaceuticals</strong> The Pharmaceuticals industry is the one with the highest amount of filter usage.
 Regarding all filter usage, the industry used the most filters such as Language Skill and Language Level from Advanced filters and Education from Combined filters.
 Creating search queries for Pharmaceuticals appears to be quite complex.
-It has above-average query length, the fifth-highest number of unique search terms, the fifth-highest use of Boolean operators and the fourth-highest usage of wildcards in search queries.
+It has above-average query length, the fifth-highest number of unique search terms, the fifth-highest use of Boolean operators, and the fourth-highest usage of wildcards in search queries.
 A slight steady increase in the number of search sessions can be seen until May when the number starts decreasing again.
 The sector has the seventh lowest number of contacted candidates.
-It also has the third fewest negative responses, while it is close to the average in terms of positive responses and the overall response rate.
+It also has the third-fewest negative responses, while it is close to the average in terms of positive responses and the overall response rate.
 Additionally, it is the industry with the fourth-lowest time spent on recruiting.
-The data shows that the Pharmaceuticals industry might have high requirements for candidates, which can be seen in the complexity of the queries and the filter usage, while there might be not many available candidates, which explains the low number of contacted candidates as well as the low time spent on recruitment.</em></p>
+The data shows that the Pharmaceuticals industry might have high requirements for candidates, which can be seen in the complexity of the queries and the filter usage, while there might not be many available candidates, which explains the low number of contacted candidates as well as the low time spent on recruitment.</em></p>

 </div>